Measuring price impact and information content of trades in a time-varying setting: Model comparison and selection

 This appendix compares different models and selects the best one.
-Our comparison criterion is based on the normality and homoscedasticity of residuals, while the model selection is based on Bayesian Information Criterion (BIC).
-We also compare the integrated and the stationary specification of the score-driven dynamics of the instantaneous impact.

-The considered models are: (i) the original Hasbrouck (H) model of Eq. \eqref{hasbrouckmodel} with $p=5$ lags, (ii) the Modified Hasbrouck (MH) model of Eq. \eqref{modhasbrouckmodel} with $p=5$ lags, (iii) the Aggregated Modified Hasbrouck (AMH) model of Eq. \eqref{aggmodhsbrouckmodel}, and (iv) the SDAMH model of Eqs \eqref{model1eq1}, \eqref{model1eq2} and \eqref{model1eq3}.
-For illustrative purposes, we report results only for two sample days for AAPL and MSFT.
+Our comparison criterion is based on the skewness, kurtosis, and homoscedasticity of residuals, while the model selection is based on the Bayesian Information Criterion (BIC).
+We also compare the integrated and stationary specifications of the instantaneous impact DCS dynamics.
+The considered models are (i) the original Hasbrouck (H) model of Eq.~\eqref{hasbrouckmodel} with $p=5$ lags, (ii) the modified Hasbrouck (MH) model of Eq.~\eqref{modhasbrouckmodel} with $p=5$ lags, (iii) the AMH model of Eq.~\eqref{aggmodhsbrouckmodel}, and (iv) the SDAMH model of Eqs.~\eqref{model1eq1}, \eqref{model1eq2}, and \eqref{model1eq3}.
+For illustrative purposes, we report results only for two sample days for MSFT and AMZN.